parttimenerd/cap-in-the-pocket-extension/README.md

 1. Open VS Code settings (File > Preferences > Settings)
 2. Search for "CAP-in-the-Pocket"
-3. Find the "springBootRunner.urlButtons" setting
+3. Find the "cap-in-the-pocket.urlButtons" setting
 4. Click "Edit in settings.json"
 5. Modify the JSON array to add, edit, or remove entries